Sales Operations: The Ultimate Guide to Making it a Success

 - Lifetime Value – This metric represents the total value of a customer over time

-- Customer Acquisition Cost – This is the complete cost of acquiring a new customer, including the cost of the sales and marketing resources used as well as any additional overhead.
+- Customer Acquisition Cost – This is the total cost of acquiring a new customer.
+It includes the cost of the sales and marketing, as well as any additional overhead.

-- Customer Churn Rate – this metric tells you how many customers of those that initially purchase your service decide to renew.
+- Customer Churn Rate – this metric tells you how many customers of those that initially buy your service decide to renew.

 What are the Common Pitfalls to Avoid

-So far, we’ve hopefully done a pretty job in detailing how great sales ops can be for the sales function and the wider organization.
+So far, we’ve looked at how beneficial sales operations can be for sales and the wider organization.

-However, there are some common pitfalls that sales ops leaders should be aware of and try to avoid:
+But, there are some common pitfalls that sales operations leaders should be aware of and try to avoid:

-- Staying in your comfort zone – Take some time talk to colleagues in a completely different department.
+Take some time talk to colleagues in a completely different department.
 Why?
-It provides the opportunity to uncover challenges they may be experiencing and allows Sales ops a way to help resolve them.
+It provides the opportunity to uncover challenges they may be experiencing and allows sales operations a way to help resolve them.

 Core Functions of a Sales Operations Team

-You could therefore say that almost any part of sales that includes a technology, a process or data should concern sales ops.
+You could therefore say that almost any part of sales that includes a technology, a process or data should concern sales operations.

 For simplicity, sales operations’ activities can be categorized into the following groups: